-- Because MCA 81-2-120 is destroying wild buffalo, and failing to fulfill Montana’s public trust responsibilities for “each generation as trustee of the environment for succeeding generations.”
+- Because MCA 81-2-120 is destroying wild buffalo, and failing to fulfill Montana’s public trust responsibilities “to create and maintain conditions under which humans and nature can coexist” on behalf of “each generation as trustee of the environment for succeeding generations.”
 (Montana Code Ann. § 75-1-103).

 - Because MCA 81-2-120 absurdly puts the Montana Department of Livestock in charge of Montana’s only wild buffalo!
 Do you agree that this is crazy?!

 Under MCA 81-2-120: Montana Dept. of Livestock agents have trespassed onto private land to harass wild buffalo without landowner permission, and in many cases, over the objections of and against landowner wishes.
 It required an executive order from Gov. Steve Bullock in 2014 to restrain this taxpayer-funded agency from trespassing on private land to harass wild buffalo.
 (1)